rtt/gloom/README.md

-GoBloom
+Gloom
 =======

-Bloom filter implemented in Go
+A bloom filter implemented in Go.
+This is a total work in progress :)